ssongssu/rangebet/DEVELOPMENT_GUIDELINES.md

 - **Version Display**:
   - The version number must be displayed in the page title: `<title>Manga Betting Game v0.XX</title>`
   - The version number must appear in the title badge: `<div class="title-badge">MANGA EDITION <span class="version-tag">v0.XX</span></div>`
-- **CSS Version**: Increment the CSS version query parameter when updating styles: `?v=1.X`
+- **CSS Version**: Increment the CSS version query parameter when updating styles: `?v=X.Y`
 - **Commit Messages**: Include the version number in commit messages for major changes: "Feature X implemented - v0.XX"

 ## Deployment Process

-- **Deployment Source**: Firebase is configured to deploy from the root directory, NOT from the public folder
+- **Deployment Source**: Firebase is configured to deploy from the root directory
-- **Do NOT Update Public Folder**: Do not waste time updating files in the public directory as they are not used for deployment
+- **No Public Directory**: The public directory has been removed to simplify deployment
+- **Firebase Configuration**: The firebase.json file is set to deploy from the project root
 - **Deploy Command**: Use `firebase deploy` from the project root directory to deploy changes
 - **Git Push**: Always push changes to the remote repository with `git push` before or after deployment